urbit/docs/docs/arvo/network.md

 ##### Term (sys-call)

+Each move also has a `term`, composed of lowercase ASCII and/or `-`.
-Looking back at the general form of a move, there is a `term`--which is text composed lowercase ascii and `-`, and has the sign of `@tas`-- which in this case is `%poke`.
-This is the name of the particular kind of move we're sending.
-If you think of a move as a syscall (which you should), then this `term` is the name of the syscall.
-Common ones include: `%poke`, to message an app; `%warp`, to read from the filesystem; `%wait`, to set a timer; and `%them`, to send an http request.
+This `term` has the sign `@tas`.
+In this case, out `term` is `%poke`, which is the name of the particular kind of move we're sending.
+You can always use `%poke` to message an app.
+Other common names include `%warp`, to read from the filesystem; `%wait`, to set a timer; and `%them`, to send an http request.

-The general form ends with `*` (a noun) since each type of move takes different data.
-In our case, a `%poke` move takes a target (urbit and app) and marked data and pokes the arm of the corresponding mark on that app on that urbit with that data.  `[to-urbit-address %pong]` is the target urbit and app, `%atom` is the mark`, and `'howdy'` is the data.
+The move ends with `*` (that is, any noun) since each type of move takes different data.
+In our case, a `%poke` move takes a target (urbit and app) and marked data, then pokes the arm of the corresponding mark on that app on that urbit with that data.  `[to-urbit-address %pong]` is the target urbit and app, `%atom` is the mark`, and `'howdy'` is the data.